masonpimentel/nix-server-onedrive-client/README.md

 ## Unix Server OneDrive Client

-This application will allow you to upload directories from a Unix-based server to your OneDrive cloud storage.
-The primary application of this is backup redundancy using your OneDrive service for important directories such as a Git remote.
+This application will allow you to automate uploading directories from a Unix-based server to your OneDrive cloud storage.
+The primary application of this is backup redundancy using your OneDrive service for critical directories such as a Git remote.

 This README is more of a guide and includes instructions on everything from setting up your (microsoft project), to setting up the Python application and setting up the cron jobs on your server.